Therese Zink

 Therese Zink is an American family physician, academic and author.
 She is a clinical professor in the Alpert Medical School at Brown University.

-Zink is most known for employing qualitative and mixed methods in the research areas such as intimate partner violence, rural medical education, primary care guideline implementation, and medical professionalism.
+Zink is most known for using qualitative and mixed methods in research areas such as intimate partner violence, rural medical education, primary care guideline implementation, and medical professionalism.
 Among her published works are her publications in academic journals, including Annals of Family Medicine, Journal of Pediatric and Adolescent Gynecology, Journal of Interpersonal Violence and The Journal of the American Medical Association as well as books such as The Country Doctor Revisited: A Twenty-First Century Reader and COVID Chronicles: How Essential Workers Cope.

 Early life and education

 Zink completed her B.A. in English and Theology from Marquette University in 1977.
 In 1985, she obtained her Doctor of Medicine degree from Ohio State University.
 She completed her Family Medicine residency in St. Paul Minnesota at the Ramsey (Regions) program in 1988.
 Furthermore, she earned a Master of Public Health Administration in 1992 from University of Minnesota.